SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "She does?"
 Pinkie asked.

 "Yes, Pinkie," Rainbow said before nuzzling Pinkie.
-"Yesterday when I was talking to her alone, she was worried that she didn't know how to show you her love, besides giving you that dress."
+"Yesterday, when I was talking to her alone, she was worried that she didn't know how to show you her love, besides giving you that dress."

 "I know she loves me, she even gave me a kiss when you two came into the kitchen," Pinkie said.